 Understanding monolithic and microservices architectures

-Monolithic Architecture
+Monolithic architecture

 Monolithic architecture refers to a software design in which all components of an application are built as a single, unified unit.
 This approach integrates everything—user interface, business logic, and data access—into a single code base, which is developed, deployed, and maintained as one entity.

-Typical use cases
+Typical use cases of monolithic software architecture

 This architectural approach is often the go-to choice for small-scale applications or startups where rapid development and deployment are essential.
 It’s particularly suited for projects with straightforward requirements and limited resources, such as small business applications, basic e-commerce applications, or internal tools.
 A new startup, for instance, might opt for a monolithic design to quickly get their product to market, focusing on building a user base before considering a more complex architecture.